-Grandfamilies and Kinship Support Network: A National Technical Assistance Center
+Grandfamilies & Kinship Support Network: A National Technical Assistance Center

 Grandfamilies, also called kinship families, are families in which children reside with and are raised by grandparents, extended family members or other adults with whom they have a close family-like relationship such as godparents and close family friends.
-According to data from Generations United, about 7.8 million children across the country live in households headed by grandparents or other relatives with about 2.6 million grandparents reporting that they are responsible for their grandchildren’s needs.
+According to data from Generations United, over 2.6 million children across the country live in households headed by grandparents, other relatives or close family friend with about 2.4 million grandparents reporting they are responsible for their grandchildren’s needs.
 In about one-third of these homes, neither of the children’s parents live in the home.

-Learn more about the Grandfamilies and Kinship Support Network.
+Learn more about the Grandfamilies & Kinship Support Network.